 Hello and welcome to my site!
 I’m Katherine, and that’s my dog and BFF, Millie.

-I am a 2014 graduate of NYU.
+I am a proud Milwaukee-area native, and a 2014 graduate of NYU.
 I majored in psychology and triple minored in child & adolescent mental health studies, chemistry, and nutrition.
 I was also pre-med, but wanted to know more about nutrition before entering medical school, so I enrolled in the MS in human nutrition at Columbia University in the City of New York.
 It was pivotal for me, and lead me to realize I had goals outside of medicine, focused in nutrition, public health, and their intersection with the complexities of global climate change.

 I eat a primarily plant-based diet a majority of the time (plants including nuts, seeds, fruits, veggies, legumes, grains, and things made out of those things) and enjoy other things (like vegan ice cream) when my body or brain wants or asks for them.

 My goal for this website is to be a place of entertainment, information, and inspiration for nutrition, sustainability, climate change, vegan recipes, vegan lifestyle, and more.
 I strive to create fun, engaging, and valuable content that addresses everything from how to make easy vegan breakfast cookies to information science-based articles that shed light on whatever happens to be trending in the nutrition and wellness world.
-I hope you’ll come along.

 I also want to share more of my life with you – the ups and downs, highs and lows, favorite foods of the moment, and obviously cute pictures of my dog.